Gemini Force One

-Gerry Anderson's Gemini Force One or simply Gemini Force One is a series of science fiction books developed by television producer and writer Gerry Anderson before his death in 2012.
-The project was announced on the official Gerry Anderson website in July 2013, and the books were completed by author M. G. Harris based on Anderson’s own notes and outlines.
+Gemini Force One is a series of science fiction books developed by television producer and writer Gerry Anderson before his death in 2012.
+The project was announced on the official Gerry Anderson website in July 2013, and the books were completed by author M. G. Harris based on Anderson's own notes and outlines.

 Development

 After Gerry Anderson died in December 2012, his son Jamie Anderson approached children's book author M. G. Harris (known for The Joshua Files children's book series) to help finish his started book series.
 Using the crowdfunding platform Kickstarter, the book project was launched on 5 September 2013, with a set goal of £24,350 (about $39,000).
 On 5 October 2013, the deadline was reached, and the project had exceeded its goal, gathering £33,463 (about $53,000).
 With the collected funds, Harris' agent Robert Kirby was able to negotiate a publishing deal with Orion Publishing Group, with the first book entitled Black Horizon announced for release by Orion Children's Books in 2015.
 Designer/illustrator Andrew Probert was also brought on board to design the various craft of the Gemini Force fleet.